Kenyatta University: Location

+Ruiru Campus was renamed as Kenyatta Model School for play groups, pre-primary and primary learners in 2024.
 The Arusha and Kigali campuses in Tanzania and Rwanda respectively were closed in 2018.

 History

 In 1965, the British government handed over the Templar Barracks in Kahawa, to the newly formed government of Kenya.
-The barracks were then converted into a college called Kenyatta College.
-In 1970, Kenyatta College became a constituent college of the University of Nairobi, and its name changed to Kenyatta University College, following an Act of Parliament.
+The southern part of the facility remains in military use, as the Kahawa Barracks.
+The other part of the barracks were converted into a college called Kenyatta College, which offered Advanced Level (A-Level) secondary education at Form 5 and 6 level, as well as some undergraduate diploma courses.
+In 1978 the entire Faculty of Education of the University of Nairobi was transferred to Kenyatta College, and its name was changed to Kenyatta University College, following an Act of Parliament.
+The school became the only institution in Kenya training teachers at the degree level, and discontinued all other courses.
+Degrees offered at Kenyatta were in the name of the University of Nairobi.

 In 1985, it was granted full university status and was renamed Kenyatta University.

-U.S. President Barack Obama, whose late father, Barack Obama, Sr. (an economist) and paternal relatives are from Kenya, visited Kenya in 2015; while there, he visited the university's main campus.
+U.S. President Barack Obama, whose late father, Barack Obama, Sr. (an economist) and paternal relatives are from Kenya, visited Kenya in 2015.
+While there, he visited the university's main campus.

 Academics

-As of March 2016, the university has 12 campuses offering bachelor's degrees, master's degrees, and doctoral degrees.
+As of March 2016, the university had 12 campuses offering bachelor's degrees, master's degrees, and doctoral degrees.
 The degrees awarded include those in medicine and law.
 The university has open-learning, e-learning which is known as the digital school, school-based, part-time and full-time teaching.
 Kenyatta University is accredited by the Kenya Commission of University Education, the Inter-University Council for East Africa, the Africa Association of Universities, the International Association of Universities and the Commonwealth Universities.

 Library

-Kenyatta University's library is one of the largest in Africa and offers, scholarly information resources and services to its students and researchers.
+Kenyatta University's library is one of the largest in Africa and offers scholarly information resources and services to its students and researchers.
 In addition to lending services, the library offers E-services and has branches in the respective satellite campuses.